 - Opaque "black box."
 "Trust us" explanations.
 Fix: Traceable summaries + public examples; auditors can reconstruct decisions.

 - Canary bias.
 Canary slice is unrepresentative.
-Fix: Stratified sampling; publish canary demographics.
+Fix: Stratify sampling; publish canary demographics.

 Interfaces with other packs

-- To Symbiosis: competence proves a kami is ready to stay local.
+- To Symbiosis (Pack 6): competence proves an agent is ready to stay local.